 Sprains are one of the most common types of soft-tissue injuries that can affect the feet and ankles.
-To get out of pain and recover more quickly, see the specialists at Healthy Step Podiatry in the Financial District of New York City.
+To get out of pain and recover more quickly, see the specialists at Healthy Step Podiatry in Midtown East and the Financial District of New York City.
 Podiatrists Vito La Puma, DPM, offers comprehensive diagnosis and treatment of sprains to get your back on your feet, pain-free.
 To schedule an exam, call or book online today.

 A sprain occurs when a ligament is overstretched and becomes loose, or possibly torn.
 Ankle sprains happen most often when you roll your ankle outward or inward, though other types of trauma and abnormal movements can sprain your ligaments.